#What ReaAssist Is

 #Writing Good Requests

-ReaAssist works best when requests are specific about the target, action, and desired result.
+ReaAssist works best when requests include four pieces: the target, the action, any constraints, and the report or confirmation you want afterward.

 Good requests: